Wednesday, March 13, 2024

 Supervised learning has numerous applications across various domains, including:-

 In summary, supervised learning is a fundamental paradigm in machine learning where the algorithm learns from labeled data to make predictions or decisions about new, unseen data.
-It is widely used in various real-world applications and forms the basis for many advanced machine learning techniques.
+It is widely used in many real-world applications and forms the basis for many advanced machine-learning techniques.

 No comments: